michaelkourlas/node-js2xmlparser/README.md

     >     <telephone>456-555-7890</telephone>
     > </person>

-The following an example that uses the convert map feature:
+The following is an example that uses the convert map feature:

     var js2xmlparser = require("js2xmlparser");